phenobarbital/asyncdb/CONTRIBUTING.md

 ## Preparation

-AsyncDB is designed to use last syntax of asyncio-tools, for that reason, you'll need to have at least Python 3.7 available for testing.
+AsyncDB is designed to use last syntax of asyncio-tools, for that reason, you'll need to have at least Python 3.8 available for testing.

 You can do this with [pyenv][]:

-    $ pyenv install 3.7.4
+    $ pyenv install 3.8.1
-    $ pyenv local 3.7.4
+    $ pyenv local 3.8.1

+Or using virtualenv:

+    $ python3.8 -m venv .venv

+Also, we can use the command "make venv" inside of Makefile.

+    $ make venv

 ## Setup